ratnavarshith/qaoa-maxcut/README.md

 Deeper circuits compound gate errors.
-The depth-vs-noise tradeoff plot (`noise_sweep.png`) makes the point that bigger `p` is only better when gate fidelities are high enough — a key argument for hardware-aware QAOA depth selection on near-term devices.
+The depth-vs-noise tradeoff plot (`noise_sweep.png`) makes the point that bigger `p` is only better when gate fidelities are high enough, a key argument for hardware-aware QAOA depth selection on near-term devices.

 ## Limitations